msdickinson/blog/content/posts/Roller Coaster Design Decisions (Part 2).md

 _Abstractions_

 At my place of work, we have a much larger stack for our use cases, and there is strong coupling between packages.
 I reviewed solutions to this and found Microsoft solves this by creating abstraction packages.
-I will add them only when another package depends on one.
+I will add them as needed.

 ## Unit Testing

-I have discussed with many developers the pros of cons of unit testing, and have made my own conclusions.
+I have discussed with many developers the pros of cons of unit testing and have made my own conclusions.

 _Pros_